-In Lytton, there is a pedestrian bridge called the Fraser River Catwalk which offers good views of the Fraser and Thompson Rivers.
+In Lytton, a pedestrian bridge called the Fraser River Catwalk offers good views of the Fraser and Thompson Rivers.
 Here, you can see how two contrasting waters collide.
 Another footbridge which you can take is found in Lillooet.
 This bridge dates back to the year 1913.

 Why is the Fraser River one of the most important rivers in Canada?

 The Fraser River, along with its tributaries, is where a notable part of the world’s salmon supply spawns.
 Five species of this fish call the Fraser River their home.

 These are the Sockeye, Chum, Chinook, Coho, and Pink Salmon.
 Aside from that, you can also find a huge population of White Sturgeons along this river.
 The history of this species dates way back to the age of the dinosaurs.

 The Fraser River is also regarded as one of the Canadian Heritage Rivers.
 For 10,000 years, the First Nations people used the river for travel, food sustenance, and trade.

 It carried many names from the past, given that many communities were using the river daily.
 Some of these names include “Ltha Koh” and “Sto:lo.”

 The Fraser River Discovery Center plays a huge part in educating the masses about one of the most important rivers in Canada.
 It provides programs, exhibits, and other meaningful events that connect the community to the Fraser River.

 Nowadays, the river has branched into more usages, most of which are for tourism and recreational purposes.
 Some of these river activities are white water rafting, kayaking, canoeing, and sports fishing.

 Vancouver is one of my favorite cities, mainly because it offers so many outdoor activities.
 You can find here the BEST THINGS TO DO IN VANCOUVER.